Blog

 }

-If we launch our application now, all will work as expected: when we click on the button, the first line appears, then the second one appears two seconds later without blocking our UI.
+If we launch our application now, everything will work as expected: when we click on the button, the first line appears, then the second one appears two seconds later without blocking our UI.

-We also could use some data returned by the Task, here an example of implementation with a string result:
+We could also use some data returned by the Task; here is an example of an implementation with a string result:

 private void Button_Click(object sender, RoutedEventArgs e)